-- 3-credit HUMA common core course with no exam but one essay, Canvas online peer discussion, and one quiz. - Learn how to convince others in writing. - Learn more about three specific values: language, communication and society.
+- 3-credit HUMA common core course with no exam but one essay, Canvas online peer discussion, and two lecture quizzes. - Learn how to convince others in writing. - Learn more about three specific values: language, communication and society.

 The objectives of the course are two-fold: